nevinalisheva/docker-tuto/step01/readme.md

 When we stop the container, using ctrl + c or by closing the terminal, the container isn't deleted, we can restart the container by using its id.

-To find the id of a container, you can use the `docker ps -a` to list all the container - including the one that aren't running.
+To find the id of all running container, you can use the `docker ps` command.
+Then find the name of the container or id and run `docker stop [id]` to stop the container.

+/!\ When a container is stopped it is not deleted, the container is simply stopped and you can restart it at all time.

-Then simply find the id of the container and restart it using `docker start` followed by the container name.
+If you want to restart a stopped container, simply run `docker ps` with the `-a` flag to list all container - including the one that aren't running, and then simply find the id of the container and restart it using `docker start` followed by the container name.

 You will notice that, this time, we don't see the container's console, it's because by default, `docker start` run the container in detached mode (in the background).
 To run it in attach mode, simply add the `-a` flag.